 Fees: Application, Examination, License, Late Fee, Dropped Fee

 What Kind of Fees Are Involved?
 First, there are standardized Application and Exam Fees.
-Application fees are just as it implies: a fee associated with assessment and administrative work.
+Application fees are just as it implies, a one-time fee: a fee associated with assessment and administrative work.

 Exam Fees pay for the testing site, proctor, and courier expenses (security of exams).
-Exam fee are not refundable regardless of the circumstances, and the examinee or candidate must take the exam within a short period of time; otherwise, the exam is returned and the exam fee is forfeited.
+Exam fee are not refundable regardless of the circumstances, so keep your appointment at the test site, and the examinee must take the exam within a short period of time; otherwise, the exam is returned and the exam fee is forfeited.

-Once the examinee passes the exam, then a License Fee is required and this License Fee is annualized up to three (3) years.
+Once the examinee passes the exam, then a License Fee is required.
+Licenses intervals are either one (1) year or two (2) years.

-Payments are made directly out to the Agency you choose, and not National.
+Payments must be made out to your Agency, and not National.

 Granting A License Based on Your Jurisdictional Licence

-Granting a Licensing?
-A license from a jurisdiction cannot be readily applied, for not all jurisdictions have equal licensure grades or classes that fit to National's job task orientated classes.
+Granting a License?
+A license from a jurisdiction cannot be readily applied, but will be honored, for not all jurisdictions have equal licensure grades or classes that fit to National's job task orientated classes.
 However, a jurisdictional license guarantees a license.
 National will select the a license that best fits the license-holder's experience.

 Third-party licenses do not have the same privilege as a jurisdictional license, because of exam site security.
 However, credit is given to the applicant for holding a third-party license, but an exam will be required.

 National does not honor reciprocal licensure.

 What is a reciprocal license: A reciprocal license is when an jurisdiction or organization accepts another's license of equal status regardless of experience.